Whether you’re a gallerist, museum curator, interior designer, or art collector,

-I knew there was a more efficient way.
+I knew there had to be a more efficient way.

-Being hardwired to find solutions for vexing problems, I’ve invented countless ways to make my job easier throughout 40 years as a professional sculptor, .
+Being hardwired to find solutions for vexing problems, I’ve invented countless ways to make my job easier in my 40 years as a professional sculptor.

 As I lay awake in the early morning hours, I worked out the prototype for my first eye-level picture-hanging tool.

 After the proverbial Aha moment and a hasty breakfast, I made my first eye-level picture-hanging tool.

 The visual arts committee received it with delight,

 And hanging the next show was a breeze.